BuildingLogiX/DataLynX/docs/reference/terminology.md

 - View and modify all settings
 - Perform backups and restores

 **Important**: When you first log into DataLynX, you land on the Supervisor view.
-If the agent is not running, you must click the **Start** button to launch the agent and see the full DataLynX Explorer tree.
+If the agent is not running, you must click the **Start** button to launch the agent and see the full DataLynX eXplorer tree.

 The Supervisor role has the highest level of privileges in DataLynX.